Mechanical sails? Batteries? Shippers forming 'green corridors' to fast-track cleaner technologies

 Yet the 2015 Paris climate accord exempts maritime shipping, partly because vessels do business worldwide, while the agreement covers nation-by-nation goals.

-“No one wants to take responsibility,” said Allyson Browne of Pacific Environment, an advocacy group.
-“A ship may be flagged in China, but who takes ownership of emissions from that ship when it’s transporting goods to the U.S.?”
+"No one wants to take responsibility," said Allyson Browne of advocacy group Pacific Environment.
+"A ship may be flagged in China, but who takes ownership of emissions from that ship when it's transporting goods to the U.S.?"

 The IMO responded to mounting pressure with a 2018 plan for a 50% emissions reduction by midcentury from 2008 levels.
-An update scheduled for July may set more ambitious targets favored by the U.S., Europe and small island nations.
-Opponents include Brazil, China and India.
+An update scheduled for July may set more ambitious targets.

 The Biden administration wants a zero-emission goal, a State Department official told The Associated Press.

-But fewer than half of large shipping companies have pledged to meet international carbon objectives.
-And there's no consensus about how to accomplish them.
+Fewer than half of large shipping companies pledged to meet international carbon objectives.

 Proposals range from slowing vessels down to charging them for emissions, as the European Union did last year.

-They're among propulsion methods touted as replacements for “bunker fuel” that powers most commercial ships — thick residue from oil refining.
+Mechanical sails, batteries and low- or zero-carbon liquid fuels and among propulsion methods touted as replacements for "bunker fuel" — thick residue from oil refining — that powers most commercial ships.
 It spews greenhouse gases and pollutants that endanger human health: sulfur dioxide, nitrogen oxide, soot.

 Finding alternatives will be a priority for green shipping corridors.

-For now, liquid natural gas is the runaway choice.
-Worldwide, it's used by 923 of 1,349 commercial vessels not powered by conventional fuels, according to a study last year by DNV, a Norway-based maritime accreditation society.
+Worldwide, liquid natural gas is used by 923 of 1,349 commercial vessels not powered by conventional fuels, according to a study last year by DNV, a Norway-based maritime accreditation society.
 Vessels with batteries or hybrid systems placed a distant second.

-Many environmentalists oppose LNG because it emits methane, another potent greenhouse gas.
+Many environmentalists oppose LNG because it emits methane, a potent greenhouse gas.
 Defenders say it's the quickest and most cost-effective bunker fuel substitute.

 Of 1,046 alternative-energy ships on order, 534 are powered by LNG while 417 are battery-hybrids, DNV reported.
 Thirty-five others will use methanol, which analysts consider an up-and-coming cleaner alternative.